henriklund/ha_public/script/macro/README.md

 | not included | not included |  Usage is assumed to be 1 unit (e.g. kWh) per _priceWindow_.
 No checks are necessary. |

 **Note:**<br/>
 - For each hour there are up to three points upon calculation is based; on the hour, the current minute and modulus (duration % hour) before the hour.
 The majority of iterations will have 2 or (on rare occassions) 1 data points per hour.
 Other factor that affect number of calculations are, lower _usageWindow_ lower _priceWindow_ and longer _duration. .
-If in doubt, test the configuration in _Template_ under _Developer tools_ by adding a _**{%- from 'Electricity.jinja' import PeriodPrice -%}**_ in front of the code (see examples below) to get an impression of how the macro performs.
+If in doubt, test the configuration in _Template_ under _Developer tools_ by adding a _**{%- from 'electricity.jinja' import PeriodPrice -%}**_ in front of the code (see examples below) to get an impression of how the macro performs.
 - If duration is one hour or less, slicing will provide little if any beenfit.
 If duration is low (typically 2 hours or less), there _can_ be a gain by applying a _usageWindow_ and a _expectedConsumption_, however, often adjacent price windows will have a difference in pricing so low that the potential saving can be measured in a few cents.
 Exception from this is for price windows that go low -> high price and vice versa.
 Dependent on where is the usage cycle power is consumed, viable windows may be returned that otherwise could have been rejected.
 E.g. a window with 50 cent / kWh  is followed by a 150 cent / kWh window.
 If duration is 2 hours and consumed power is 4 kWH, this would normally be considered a bad choice since the estimated price would be 400 cents for the duration.
 However, if measurenments showed that 80% of power was consumed within the first 60 mins, the estimated price would change to 280 which in some cases might be acceptable.<br/>For longer duration, and especially where the consumed power varies to a considerable degree over time, benefits may be seen from using _usageWindow_ and a _expectedConsumption_.
 However, do also consider the validity of the data; e.g. forecast may not provide as valuable result with a low _usageWindow_ vs day-ahead and a low _usageWindow_.

 ## Code examples
 ### Get the cheapest hour, within the next 48 hours (ie. using defaults)
-            {% from 'Electricity.jinja' import PeriodPrice %}
+            {% from 'electricity.jinja' import PeriodPrice %}
             {%- set edsSensor         = "sensor.energidataservice" -%}
             {{- PeriodPrice(edsSensor,
                             hint="Energi Data Service") | from_json -}}

 ### Dishwasher must be run at cheapest hour, but be completed by 06:00 tomorrow
-            {% from 'Electricity.jinja' import PeriodPrice %}
+            {% from 'electricity.jinja' import PeriodPrice %}
             {%- set edsSensor         = "sensor.energidataservice" -%}
             {%- set earliestDatetime  = now() -%}
             {#- Add 20min for the normal cycle of dishwasher cooling off and opening door -#}